 3. Transmission

 The server is often a part of the Content Delivery Network (CDN) where the encoded data is sent.
 CDNs are a system of servers specifically designed for delivering content with minimal buffering, and they are globally distributed.
-This ensures that each geographic location has its own server, facilitating a faster experience for live streaming.
+This ensures that each geographic region has access to a nearby server, enabling faster live streaming.

 4. Content Distribution

-CDNs perform the task of delivering the content without buffering and delays.
-They also store multiple copies of the live streaming content across multiple servers, also called edge servers, so that the live streaming is delivered to users from the closest available server.
+CDNs deliver the content without buffering and delays.
+Multiple copies of the live streaming content are stored across servers called edge servers.
+This ensures that the live stream is delivered from the nearest available server.

 5. Player/Viewer Playback

-The media player decodes the video and audio and displays the content to the viewers’ devices by adjusting the resolution and bitrate based on each device’s capabilities.
-Additionally, the media player also synchronizes both the audio and video content without desynchronization to deliver a smooth live streaming experience.
+It is the media player that decodes the video and audio for presentation on viewers’ devices by adapting the resolution and bitrate to what the device will support.
+Additionally, it synchronizes audio and video content to prevent desynchronization and ensure a smooth live-streaming experience.

 This advanced technology allows for automatically adjusting the quality of the video based on network conditions and matches it with the device’s capabilities.